eliaspfeffer/cursorfinishsound/README.md

 ### 3. Adjust volumne for soundname.py

 you can adjust how loud the robot voice says the folder name.
-See this line of code in soundname.py:
+See this line in soundname.py:

 ```
 subprocess.run(['espeak', '-a', '50', parent_folder], check=True)